 "Why Hakuba Valley?"
-Uemura Aiko and Fujita Kazushige talk about their charms.
+Aiko Uemura and Kazushige Fujita discuss its appeal

-On Saturday, June 28th, an event called "WHY HAKUBA VALLEY?" was held in Daikanyama, Tokyo, to commemorate the 10th anniversary of the release of the "Hakuba Valley All-Mountain Season Pass."
+On Saturday, June 28th, an event titled "WHY HAKUBA VALLEY?" was held in Daikanyama, Tokyo, to commemorate the 10th anniversary of the release of the "Hakuba Valley All-Mountain Season Pass."

-Guests included Aiko Uemura, who grew up in Hakuba Village, and Kazushige Fujita, a professional snowboarder based in Hakuba.
-The event was split into two sessions, each limited to 30 participants, and Sports MC Alee, who ably hosted the event, explored the appeal of Hakuba Valley by asking the question, "Why now?"
+Featuring Aiko Uemura, who grew up in Hakuba Village, and professional snowboarder Kazushige Fujita, who is based in Hakuba, as guests, the event was held in two parts, with a limit of 30 participants per session.
+With Sports MC Alee providing lively commentary, the event explored the appeal of Hakuba Valley through the question, "Why now?"

 Participants began gathering one after another immediately after the opening